Public Input Sought for Community Wildfire Protection Plan Update

 “The Community Wildfire Protection Plan process has a very robust public outreach program and has actively involved our communities, professional land management organizations, and Fire Safe Councils,” said Chairwoman Jennifer Montgomery, whose Fifth District encompasses most of Placer County’s forested areas.
 “The outcome will provide a strong fire safety plan for the county moving forward.”

 Anchor Point Group has developed an online survey, specific to each Fire Safe Council area, for the public’s participation in the update process.
 The survey results will identify and gauge public knowledge about wildfire risks and hazards in the community.
 The survey will take less than 10 minutes to complete and can be accessed through the Placer County Office of Emergency Services website.

 Public meetings will be scheduled over the next few months to further explain and solicit input to the CWPP update project.
 The exact dates, times and locations for these meetings will be announced soon.

-For more information on the Community Wildfire Protection Plan update or other fire-related topics, please visit the Placer County Fire Safe Alliance website by clicking on this link: ALLIANCE, or contact Richard Simmons, Program Manager, Placer County OES at (530) 886-5316 or George Alves, Fire Mitigation Coordinator at (530) 886-5319.
+For more information on the Community Wildfire Protection Plan update or other fire-related topics, please visit the Placer County Fire Safe Alliance website, or contact Richard Simmons, Program Manager, Placer County OES at (530) 886-5316 or George Alves, Fire Mitigation Coordinator at (530) 886-5319.